Trump says time, location for summit with North Korea's Kim has been set

 The meeting resulted in a vague commitment by Kim to work toward the denuclearization of the Korean peninsula.
 But he has not yet taken concrete steps to that end, in Washington’s view.

-Speaking in the Oval Office, Trump said he was making tremendous progress with North Korea, but provided no evidence.
+Trump said he was making “tremendous progress” with North Korea, but provided no evidence.

+In excerpts of a speech due to be delivered on Thursday in Palo Alto, California, U.S. Special Representative for North Korea Stephen Biegun said Washington must reach a deal with North Korea on expert access and monitoring mechanisms of key nuclear and missile sites, and “ultimately ensure removal or destruction of stockpiles of fissile material, weapons, missiles, launchers and other weapons of mass destruction.”

 Reporting by Steve Holland; Writing by Makini Brice; Editing by David Alexander and Sonya Hepinstall